HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/investment_decision_rules.md

 ### IRR Rule and mutually exclusive investments

+IRRs cannot be meaningfully compared if:

+1. the projects differ in scale of investment
-if projects differ in scale of investment, timing of their cash flows, or their riskiness, then their IRRs cannot be meaningfully compared.
+2. the projects differ in timing of cashflows
+3. the projects differ on their riskiness

 Because IRR is a return, you cannot tell how much total value is actually created without knowing how big the investment was.